 Assessment of test data from an overseas source

-This laboratory is authorised by the National Association of Testing Authorities (NATA) to test a wide range of rehabilitation equipment to Australian and International Standards.
-We can also give opinion on the adequacy of overseas testing documentation for claims of compliance with Australian Standards.
+As well as being authorised by the National Association of Testing Authorities (NATA) to test to Australian and International Standards, we can also give opinion on the adequacy of overseas testing documentation for claims of compliance with Australian Standards.

 Below are listed some examples of the opinions available from source documents:

 We will provide no opinion, but the summary will enable further requirements to be detailed.

-We understand that many variations of the above will arise and recommend that where uncertainty exists, each case is assessed to find the most effective course. *Some of the requirements of a recognised report are:
+We understand that many variations of the above will arise and recommend that where uncertainty exists, each case is assessed to find the most effective course of action.

 - the official emblem of the national accrediting body must appear on the report

 **NATA has memoranda of understanding with accreditation authorities overseas and lists these bodies on its website.
-This laboratory does not keep copies of overseas standards not in general use in this country.
+The Novitatech test laboratory does not keep copies of overseas standards not in general use in this country.
 If comparisons are needed, a copy of the relevant test document must be provided.

-This page last updated: 2 October 2012
+This page last updated: 13 November 2014

 URL for this page: http://www.novitatech.org.au/content.asp?p=379